attini-cloud-solutions/aws-sso-role-names-mapper/README.rst

 The Solution
 ------------
-| This project creates and maps IAM role names created by SSO to simple names in AWS Parameter store.
+| This project maps IAM role names created by SSO to simple names in AWS Parameter store.
 |
 | IAM Role Name: "*AWSReservedSSO_DatabaseAdministrator_e90c045f34e6a0ad*"
 | Name stored in Parameter Store: "*DatabaseAdministrator*"